rahulkj/rahulkj.github.io/_posts/2020-05-26-aws-route-domain-transfer.md

 ---
 layout: post
-title:  "Transfer AWS domain from one account to another using CLI"
+title:  "Transfer AWS domain from one account to another using AWS CLI"
 date:   2020-05-26 11:20:00 -0600
 categories: technology
 ---